teco-kit/fire-detector-tutorial/README.md

 ```

-# 7. Puting it all together
+# 7. Putting it all together

 By now, you’ve explored and tested every major component of your system individually:
 - the heartbeat LED shows the device is alive